History of the single-lens reflex camera: Early large and medium format SLRs

 The photographic single-lens reflex camera (SLR) was invented in 1861 by Thomas Sutton, a photography author and camera inventor who ran a photography related company together with Louis Désiré Blanquart-Evrard on Jersey.
 Only a few of his SLRs were made.
 The first production SLR with a brand name was Calvin Rae Smith's Monocular Duplex (USA, 1884).
 Other early SLR cameras were constructed, for example, by Louis van Neck (Belgium, 1889), Thomas Rudolphus Dallmeyer (England, 1894) and Max Steckelmann (Germany, 1896), and Graflex of the United States and Konishi in Japan produced SLR cameras as early as 1898 and 1907 respectively.
 These first SLRs were large format cameras.
 While SLR cameras were not very popular at the time, they proved useful for some work.
 These cameras were used at waist level; the ground glass screen was viewed directly, using a large hood to keep out extraneous light.
 In most cases, the mirror had to be raised manually as a separate operation before the shutter could be operated.

 As with camera technology in general, SLR cameras became available in smaller and smaller sizes.
 Medium format SLRs soon became common, at first larger box cameras and later "pocketable" models such as the Ihagee Vest-Pocket Exakta of 1933.

 Development of the 35 mm SLR

 The first 35mm prototype SLR was the "Filmanka" developed in 1931 by A. Min in the Soviet Union.
 In 1933 A.O.
-Gelgar developed the "GelVeta" also in the USSR, later re-named Спорт ("Sport").
+Gelgar developed the "GelVeta" also in the USSR, later renamed Спорт ("Sport").
 "Sport" was a very smart design with a 24mm × 36mm frame size, but, according to some sources, it did not enter the market until 1937, although there is now some evidence emerging that "Sport" may have been in limited production before 1936.

-Therefore, it is claimed not to be the first mass produced 35mm SLR.
+Because of the probable production in small numbers it has been claimed not to be the first mass-produced 35mm SLR.